Red Fox

 Red Fox – Contact call

-DH01 This sample features the bird-like wow-wow-wow contact call of the Red Fox.
-This cut was recorded at night in Dharug National Park, NSW, Australia.
+DH01 This sample features the wow-wow-wow contact call of the Red Fox.
+This noise is often mistaken for a bird.
+Recorded at night in Dharug National Park, NSW, Australia.

 Red Fox (Vulpes vulpes) in Cazorla National Park, Spain